MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 ![Image of the Yammer community engagement dashboard](media/th12.png)

-Yammer’s insights that allow creators of town halls to identify trends such as conversations, questions, top contributors, topics, hashtags, location and department.
+Yammer’s insights that allow creators of town halls to identify trends such as conversations, questions, top contributors, topics, hashtags, location, and department.

 These insights provide information that allows you to measure community growth by tracking member creation, active members, member location, department and more.
 You can also see how community members engage by seeing how many comments, reactions, questions, answers, live events and more.